niaz151/node_discord_bot/README.md

 Sends a message to the user once the summoner spell is for use to the specified enemy champion, assuming the command was entered as soon as the spell was used

 **League of Legends Gank Counter**

 Command: ```!gank first-letter-of-lane```

 Updates the daily count for ganks in the specified lane and sends it to the user

 **Overwatch Stat Fetcher**

+Command: ```!ow-stats battle-net-username```

+Returns Skill Rating for each of the three roles in the Overwatch Ranked (assuming the profile is public)